Smiths City: 2020 relaunch

 The new owners closed Smiths City's operations in Auckland, where it had struggled against Australian rival chains like Harvey Norman and Freedom Furniture.

 In June 2020, Smiths City opened its first new store after going into receivership in Petone.
 The store is the only store in the Wellington region following the closures of the previous three branches; Lower Hutt, Porirua and Kapiti.

 In July 2020, Smiths City opened a new flagship store at The Colombo Shopping Centre in Sydenham.
 The original flagship store, on nearby Colombo Street, remained open.

 In August 2020, Smiths City moved its Dunedin store from Andersons Bay Road in South Dunedin, where it had been for 14 years, to the Meridian Mall in the city's CBD, where Kmart had moved out after 23 years.

 By October 2020, the company had returned to profit, had recruited more staff, and had plans to open another five stores.

+The store at The Colombo in Christchurch was rebranded to Smiths Trade Outlet in July 2023.

+Third collapse

+Smiths City started downsizing its store numbers in 2025 in an attempt to recover profit.

+However, on Tuesday 2 September 2025 Smiths City was placed into voluntary administration, with BDO reappointed administrators.
+Administrators Colin Gower and Diana Matchett of BDO Christchurch said "The company has faced increasing financial pressures in a challenging economic environment".

+Stores immediately closed while an urgent stocktake and examination took place, then surviving stores opened for a liquidation sale to liquidate remaining inventory.
+The last stores closed on Sunday 14 September, with some closing earlier or never opening.